ilyafedotov-ops/TerraformManager/README.md

 - **API guardrails** — Endpoints such as `POST /scan`, `/projects/{id}/runs`, and the artifact APIs resolve user-supplied paths relative to the workspace and reject absolute/parent-traversal paths.
 Upload flows (e.g., `/scan/upload`) first materialise files inside the owning project’s run directory before scanning.
 - **CLI alignment** — The CLI still supports scanning arbitrary local directories, but when you want parity with the hosted workflow point commands at the appropriate workspace path (for example, `python -m backend.cli scan --path data/projects/my-project`).
 - **Runtime configuration** — Override the root via `TERRAFORM_MANAGER_PROJECTS_ROOT` (consumed by `backend.storage.get_projects_root`) if you mount persistent storage elsewhere.
 All documentation below assumes the default `data/projects` root is available.

+## Knowledge & CLI guidance

+- **Contextual knowledge panel** — Each project dashboard now calls `GET /knowledge/search` with keywords derived from project metadata and generator tags, surfacing remediation snippets and quick links to Markdown docs.
+- **Inline notifications** — When a project’s latest run includes drift or unresolved findings the dashboard raises toasts (via `frontend/src/lib/stores/notifications.ts`) nudging reviewers toward the Review tab or a follow-up scan.
+- **CLI workflow modal** — The dashboard’s “CLI help” button opens a modal populated with `backend.cli` snippets and a manual-verification checklist.
+The underlying runbook lives in [`knowledge/cli-workspace-workflows.md`](knowledge/cli-workspace-workflows.md) so you can extend or redistribute it.

 ## Tech stack